Aviation High School’s Federal Aviation Administration Program Regulations and Information

 • Passing score: 70% or higher

-• FAA Practical Exam (scheduled for one-on-one testing starting in July):
+• FAA Oral and Practical Exam (scheduled for one-on-one testing starting in July):

 • Once a student passes their General and Airframe or General and Powerplant written exams the student will be scheduled to take the practical exam with an FAA certified Designated Mechanic Examiner (DME).

-• A practical exam may take a student four to seven hours to complete.
+• A practical exam may take a student four to six hours for one exam (Seven to 12 hours for two exams).

-Once a student passes all required FAA required courses and license examinations they will receive their FAA Airframe or Powerplant certificate.
+Once a student passes all required FAA required courses and license examinations they will receive their FAA Airframe or Powerplant certificate from the FAA.

 Aviation Maintenance Program Contact Information: